zbzhu99/SMARTS/examples/intersection/README.md

-# Driving in Traffic
+# Left Turn in Intersection
-This example illustrates the training of an ego agent to drive, as fast and as far as possible, in traffic using DreamerV2 (https://github.com/danijar/dreamerv2) reinforcement-learning algorithm.
+This example illustrates the training of an ego agent to make an uprotected left turn in an intersection in traffic using DreamerV2 (https://github.com/danijar/dreamerv2) reinforcement-learning algorithm.

-Ego agent earns rewards based on the distance travelled and is penalised for colliding with other vehicles and for going off-road.
+Ego agent earns rewards based on the distance travelled and on succesfully turning left in the intersection.
+It is penalised for colliding with other vehicles, for going off-road, and for going off-route.

-## Trained agent driving in traffic
+## Trained agent navigating intersection
 ![](./docs/_static/intersection.gif)

 ## Setup